BUREAU OF PUBLIC SECRETS

 Written by Guy Debord

-Directed by Guy Debord and Brigitte Cornand
+Directed by Brigitte Cornand

 Editing: Jean-Pierre Baiesy